 Cannabidiol is one of the many cannabinoids found in cannabis plants and early research is promising regarding its efficacy to help relieve anxiety.
 Unlike THC, CBD doesn’t cause any feeling of intoxication or high.

-The human body has many different protein based chemical receptors which receive signals from different stimuli.
-CB1 and CB2 are types of receptors which are mostly found in the central nervous system and the peripheral nervous system of your body.
+The human body has many different protein-based chemical receptors that receive signals from different stimuli.
+CB1 and CB2 are types of receptors that are mostly found in the central nervous system and the peripheral nervous system of your body.
 Cannabidiol is thought to interact with these receptors.

 The conventional treatment for low serotonin is Selective Serotonin Reuptake aka SSRI.
 On the other hand, SSRI works fine but with so many side effects.
 If you are thinking about trying something without/with a few side effects to treat your anxiety, you can give CBD a try.

 In animal studies, for generalized anxiety disorder (GAD), CBD has shown its ability to reduce stress in rats.

 CBD may also help people with social anxiety disorder (SAD), post-traumatic stress disorder (PTSD) and also with anxiety-induced insomnia.
 In 2011, a study researched the effects of CBD on people with Social Anxiety Disorder and the participants were given 400 milligrams of CBD or a placebo.
 The result showed that the level of anxiety reduced in the people who took CBD.